| |

 Dr. Granatir participates in running, triathlons, mountain

-and road biking, rollerblading, skiing, swimming, windsurfing,
+biking, rollerblading, skiing, swimming, windsurfing,

 sailing, tennis, golf and weight training.
 He feels that